 Sacred music plays an essential role in the celebration of the Eucharist, and in all of the liturgical rites of the Church.
 St. Theresa actively supports the liturgy and the parish community through sung prayer and music played on instruments.
-We come together as a family within the parish to lift up and support all who join together to worship and pray.
+We come together as a musical family within the parish to lift up and support all who join together to worship and pray.
 Come share your gifts or love of music with us, help us embrace the liturgy with the sounds of praise.
-“Let all that has breath give praise to the LORD!”
-(Psalm 150)

 - Leading those gathered together in hymns and sacred songs

 - Praying with and for each other and the needs of our community and lifting up those prayers with our instruments and voices.

 - Serving the community around us as evangelists in sung and

 Listed below are a variety of opportunities to join the St. Theresa Music Ministry.

 Contact Laura Kutscher, Director of Music for more information at

 847-359-2846, ext.
 114 or email firstname.lastname@example.org

 ST. THERESA ADULT CHOIR

 This long-established SATB choir is open to vocalists high school age and above and provides music at the Sunday 10 a.m. liturgy.
 This choir sings a variety of four-part music from traditional classics to works that are moderately contemporary.